unavi-xyz/unavi/crates/unavi-server/README.md

 # unavi-server

-A modular UNAVI server.
+A self-hostable, modular server for UNAVI.

-## Architecture

-Server functionality is organized into separate features.
+Server functionality is organized by feature.
 Each feature can be enabled or disabled, allowing for flexibility in deployment.

-For example, I may want to run a lightweight server that only handles social functionality, and disable the other features.
+For example, I may want to run a lightweight server that only hosts my identity, and disable the other features.
 Or I may want to split up my server and run worlds on a separate machine.

 ## Features

-### DB

-MySQL database.

-### IPFS

-IPFS Kubo node, used for file storage and retrieval.

 ### Social

-Manages a user's identity, federates social interactions with other servers.
+Manages a user's identity, federating social interactions with other servers.

 ### Web